Myki Q+A: Straight answers to your questions

 What is the PTUA anyway?

-Founded in 1976, the Public Transport Users Association is the recognised consumer organisation representing passengers of all forms of public transport.
+Founded in 1976, the Public Transport Users Association is the recognised consumer organisation advocating for better public transport across the state.